ctb116/Keg-Room-React/README.md

-# Alcoholic Drinks Available at the Cocoroco Bar
+# Alcoholic Drinks Menu at the Cocoroco Bar

 Created 11.01.18</br>
 By _**Catherine Bradley**_</br>